Defined Contribution Trusteeship

 The principal difference between a defined benefit scheme and a DC scheme is where the risk falls.

 With a DC scheme all of the investment risk falls on the member.
 The employer is only obliged to pay contributions at the agreed rate and within the agreed timescale.
-The trustees of a defined contribution scheme therefore have an even greater responsibility to ensure that the funds in which the contributions are invested are carefully considered, reflect the needs of the members, and that the scheme is run to the best of their abilities.
+The trustees of a defined contribution scheme therefore have an even greater responsibility to ensure that the funds in which the contributions are invested are carefully considered, reflect the needs of the members, and that contributions are invested quickly and accurately.